Lagardere sells EADS stake for $3 billion

-PARIS/FRANKFURT (Reuters) - French media group Lagardere has sold its 7.4 percent stake in Airbus parent EADS, kicking off a long-expected overhaul in the ownership of Europe’s top aircraft maker.
+PARIS/FRANKFURT (Reuters) - French media group Lagardere (LAGA.PA) has sold its 7.4 percent stake in Airbus parent EADS EAD.PA, kicking off a long-expected overhaul in the ownership of Europe’s top aircraft maker.

 Lagardere raised 2.3 billion euros ($3 billion) through the sale, with EADS spending 500 million euros to buy 1.6 percent of its own shares - a buyback below some analysts’ expectations.

-Societe Generale, the global coordinator and bookrunner of the sale along with Bank of America-Merrill Lynch, said 61.1 million EADS shares were placed at 37.35 euros apiece.

-The price achieved through the accelerated bookbuilding sales process was at the bottom of the initial range of 37.35-37.95 euros, according to traders, and was at a 3.5 percent discount to Monday’s closing price of 38.71 euros.

-EADS’s share price slid more than 4 percent in early trading on Tuesday before recovering some ground to trade down 2.8 percent at 37.62 euros by 1012 GMT.
+EADS shares slid more than 4 percent in early trading, then trimmed losses and were down 1.9 percent at 3:28 a.m.
+ET.

 “Many investors we spoke to believed EADS would acquire 1 billion to 1.5 billion euros of the stock being placed by Lagardere,” JPMorgan Cazenove analysts said in a research note.